 Created in 2008, Urban Forms took its tentative first steps, and started work in 2009, which eventually led to Łódź's very first street art festival in 2011.
 In such a short time, a whole host of international artists from Spain's ARYZ, Brazil's OS Gemeos, China's DALeast, and national artists such as M-City, Raspazjan, Mona Tusz have splashed their creativity on the walls of many of Łódź's buildings and walls, rivalling what other cities like Berlin have to offer.
 Indeed, Łódź is increasingly being recognised as one of Europe's little gems...which most people have never heard of!
 You're here at a good time, discovering a city still grappling with its recently acquired cool credentials, but still obscure enough to raise an eyebrow at the very mention of the name amongst international tourists?
 "Woo-what?"

-To date, Urban Forms has overseen the addition of about 80 murals over a decade.
+Urban Forms has overseen the addition of about 80 murals over a decade.
 What's great is that street art is completely accessible to all, come rain or shine, on foot or by bike, what you choose to see, it's all just a matter of having the will to go and explore.
 From works of art that provide clear cut messages, to the more obscure works open to interpretation; regardless, they are an expression of an artist's creativity.
 There's plenty to see, and there will be more to come.

-We've reached 2018, and Urban Forms is celebrating its 10th anniversary (with the Urban Forms Festival, 22-29 July), so what have they achieved in this time?
+In 2018, Urban Forms celebrated its 10th anniversary (with the Urban Forms Festival, 22-29 July), so what have they achieved in this time?
 First off, you simply need to visit all the street art sights to see the full extent of the work – the answer is plainly painted on the walls!
 For as much as the city has regenerated itself through infrastructure projects, and fresh licks of paint here and there, it's the other type of paint, often the one from cans, which can be overlooked.
 The cultural diversity displayed on the streets of Łódź is vast and shows how a city can change its fortunes in such a short time to become one of positive change.
 While Urban Forms has been a celebrated success, in other cities, such as Berlin, there is an ongoing debate about whether street art has been appropriated by authorities, another form of gentrification that counters the original intentions of the artists and purposes of the murals. Łódź has employed the talents of street artists to create public art in the service of the re-invigoration of the city, with quite an element of success as they have remembered two important factors of street art – to respect the work of the artist while adding value to a neighbourhood and the community of people that live there.
 Stick to this and we'll keep the beast of gentrification at bay with a big stick!

 Wandering around the city you are also bound to stumble across some rather fine and less ‘in your face’ little creative acts.
 We particularly like the painted and stencilled gas and electricity boxes which are dotted around town.
 They are frequently changed and too many to mention, but keep your eyes peeled, you'll no doubt see plenty on your travels around Łódź.
-Happy Hunting.
+Happy Art Hunting.